 For example, your subconscious might try baiting the hook by throwing the thought out there of “What was that feeling in my chest?” and the new, less anxious you might foil it by thinking “Oh yeah, I had onions for lunch.
 Its just acid, not a heart attack.”

 So then your subconscious might whisper “Did I unplug the curling iron?
 I hope the house doesn’t catch on fire.
-A house fire could kill us all.”
+A house fire could kill the whole family.”
 And of course the new, less reactive you says “Yep.
 I am sure I did.”

 Keep in mind these often aren’t actual thoughts you are having.
 These are often split second little micro-conversations you are having with yourself that don’t use words…they use mental images and emotions.
 These micro conversations are what make up the inner thought world of human beings a great deal of the time.
 In this particular situation, these conversations consist of: image of something awful happening, just a blip of fear, and then reassuring yourself and mentally moving on to another topic.
 The fear never really ignites, because the new mentally healthier you, doesn’t fall for these tricks.